FrancescoMarchi/Retention-sql/docs/README.md

 > SQL data modeling → Metabase exploration → Power BI storytelling

 It integrates technical execution with strategic interpretation — turning raw churn data into **actionable retention recommendations**.

+> Built to show how SQL and BI can uncover actionable retention strategies, not just dashboards.

 ---